jfrancis71/ros2_brickpi3/Docker.md

 colcon build --symlink-install
 ```

-Note it would have been convenient to do the above step within Docker, but if we do this then the ros2_ws workspace will originate from the docker image and therefore not persist.
+Note it would have been convenient to do the above step within the Docker build file 'Dockerfile', but if we do this then the ros2_ws workspace will originate from the docker image and therefore not persist.

 ### To install Docker on Desktop